dimadvk/pinger/README.md

 There are:
 - script pinger.py that fetches ip address list from database, makes ping for each ip and save results to database.
 - web application app.py for managing monitoring list and viewing monitoring results
+- view [this](https://github.com/dimadvk/pinger/blob/master/gallery/pinger1.png) and [this](https://github.com/dimadvk/pinger/blob/master/gallery/pinger2.png) pictures to know how it looks

 # How to install and use<br>